ledcoyote/ledcoyote.github.io/_posts/2025-01-25-work-automation-accountability-ai-2.md

 interrogate some of the assumptions and assertions we've made about the moral concept of accountability.
 We have asserted that discretion always entails accountability.
 This claim demands further investigation, which we will do in the next part of this series.
+We will also look at the notion of formal vs. moral accountability more closely.